Best-in-Class Performance in Modern Digital CPT Tools

 How does one ensure they are using in-situ tools that are unparalleled in performance?
 This job begins by going to Holland, “where CPT all began” and seeking out the best tooling.
 Gregg is proud to offer a line of equipment that is built and serviced by the best in industry.
 These state-of-the-art digital in-situ tools produced by A.P. van den Berg offer best-in-class performance with respect to any modern digital CPT tools on the market.
 We work directly with the manufacturer to obtain equipment that is unmatched in performance, reliability and repeatability.
 The A.P. van den Berg tools deliver advantages through efficiency by using a fully down-hole digital system with next-generation temperature compensated sensors, real-time sensor readout and high-speed data communication to meet the exacting standards that we require, and our clients demand.
 These tools are second to none in terms of quality and are used by contractors around globe, both on and off-shore.

 Whether its international test reference standard ISO 22476-1 or ASTM D5778 for CPT or numerous other test reference standards, our clients can expect that our quality processes, review and training, meet client’s requirements.
-Our quality management activities are coordinated by two key personnel, our Vice President (Mr. Shane Kelly) and our Senior Technical Director (Dr. Peter Robertson).
+Our quality management activities are coordinated by our Vice President, Mr. Shane Kelly.

 Additional In-situ Measurement with CPT